User guide

 quarantine_table: main.iot.quarantine # <- quarantine UC table used in quality dashboard

-checks_file: iot_checks.yml # <- location of the quality rules (checks)
+checks_file: iot_checks.yml # <- relative location of the quality rules (checks) defined as json or yaml

-profile_summary_stats_file: iot_profile_summary_stats.yml # <- location of profiling summary stats
+profile_summary_stats_file: iot_profile_summary_stats.yml # <- relative location of profiling summary stats

-warehouse_id: your-warehouse-id # <- warehouse id for refreshing dashboards
+warehouse_id: your-warehouse-id # <- warehouse id for refreshing dashboard

 - name: another_run_config # <- unique name of the run config